Viola Plant Care

 If you are planting violas from seedlings, dig a hole that is slightly larger than the container size of the seedling.
 Gently remove the seedling from its container and place it in the hole, making sure the top of the root ball is level with the soil surface.
 Fill in the hole with soil, firming it gently around the seedling.
 Water the newly planted viola immediately to settle the soil and provide hydration to the roots.

-See also Devils Backbone Plant Care
+See also Kalanchoe Plant Care

 Watering the newly planted violas